Would an employer ever provide housing?

 If the idea of providing housing appeals to you, it might be worth conducting a survey in the workplace to see how popular the policy would be in reality.
 Before pushing ahead with the policy, get a feel of whether it would produce the increased employee engagement that you are expecting.

-If you are looking for a streamlined way to get feedback in the office, Perkbox Insights is a simple tool that makes the whole process easier than ever.
-The service breaks down results into simple informatics, helping you to see how your colleagues are thinking quickly and efficiently.
+If you are looking for a streamlined way to get feedback in the office, there are simple tools that make the whole process easier than ever.

 What are the alternatives?

 It’s understandable that some companies won’t have the resources to guarantee housing for employees.
 This is especially a problem in urban areas like London, where the same skyrocketing house prices will affect businesses and flat-hunters.

 For smaller companies or startups, it’s harder to justify this extra perk.

 It’s not just a financial question.
 There is a worry that work/life balance will take a hit if employees spend their lives under company influence.
 The idea of living in a model village with only your colleagues can sound a bit dystopian… even to us here at Perkbox, where we pride ourselves on a great office environment.

 We know it’s really important to ‘turn off’ every once in a while, and that might be much harder if workers are living in employer-provided housing.